red-prig/fpPS4/README.md

 Please note This emulator Is extremely Work-in-progress and does not currently play AAA 3D games.

 ### How to get games
-We do not condone Piracy and games must be ripped from you're PS4.
+We do not condone Piracy and games must be ripped from your PS4.

 ### Game compatibility tracker
 https://github.com/red-prig/fpps4-game-compatibility/issues